Krunxx/Krunxx/README.md

 - 🔭 I’m currently working on my Web Calculator using TailwindCSS
 - ⚡ Fun fact: I am a Social Introvert and I love learning at the same time resting a lil bit 🤠
-- 🌱 I’m currently learning *1.
-Javascript  *2.
-TailwinCSS
+- 🌱 I’m currently learning *
 - 👯 I’m looking to collaborate on ___
 - 🤔 I’m looking for a mentor and workshops